BeamNG/VSCodeLuaDebug/Extension/README.md

 debuggee.poll()
 ```

-# Gideros Support

-You can run Gideros Player directly from Visual Studio Code.
-Please refer to the 'launch-gideros' section of the debugging settings.

 # Remote Debugging

 If you set the debugging setting to `wait` and start debugging, Visual Studio Code will wait for a debuggee without executing one.